Airfield Viewing Guide - RAF Marham

 |376.375||Air to air|

-Marham has a Tornado gate guard plus a Victor and Canberra preserved within the station (by the Station Headquarters, not really visible from outside).
+Marham has a Tornado gate guard plus a Victor and Canberra preserved within the station (by the Station Headquarters, not really visible from outside and currently up for disposal).
 For pictures of any of these, contact the CRO in advance.
-Sometimes redundant airframes are dumped out on the airfield on the loop hardstandings along the southern perimeter taxiway but this situation is fluid.
+Sometimes redundant airframes are dumped out on the airfield on the loop hardstandings along the southern perimeter taxiway but this has not really been the case since the Canberra force retired.

 Activity is normally limited to between 09:00 and 18:00 weekdays; on summer evenings and at weekends there can be some glider activity, but very little chance of anything else.